statnett/k3a-spiffe-principal-builder/README.md

 ## References

-There is [a KIP requesting this kind of functionality](https://cwiki.apache.org/confluence/display/KAFKA/KIP-880%3A+X509+SAN+based+SPIFFE+URI+ACL+within+mTLS+Client+Certificates).
+There is [a KIP-880 requesting this kind of functionality](https://cwiki.apache.org/confluence/display/KAFKA/KIP-880%3A+X509+SAN+based+SPIFFE+URI+ACL+within+mTLS+Client+Certificates).